lmi/Copernicus/Land/clms-hrsi-arlie_demo-iceland/README.md

 ***

+## Demo Notebook:
+1. How to get started (how-to-get-started.ipynb)
-## Demo Notebook: Unexpected Melting of Lake Öskjuvatn
+2. Unexpected Melting of Lake Öskjuvatn (askja-use-case.ipynb)

 This demo notebook focuses on an analysis of an unexpected melting event at **Lake Öskjuvatn** in Iceland using ARLIE data.
 The lake, which typically stays frozen until June or July, experienced early melting in **February 2023**.